ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A chance of snow showers before 1pm.
 Mostly cloudy, with a high near 33.
 West northwest wind around 22 mph, with gusts as
          high as 33 mph.
+Chance of precipitation is 40%.
 New snow accumulation of around one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">